osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 to be a bug, please check to see if it is a known issue at https://github.com/openstreetmap/osm2pgsql/issues and, if it's not already known, report it there.

-If running the tests in a virtual machine, allocate sufficient disk space for a 20GB flat nodes file.

 ### Performance Testing